Prepare for an access review of users' access to an application

 Create the reviews

-Once you've identified the resources, the application and optionally one or more groups, based on the integration pattern, and who the reviewers should be, then you can configure Azure AD to start the reviews.
+Once you've identified the resources, the application and optionally one or more groups, based on the integration pattern, and who the reviewers should be, then you can configure Microsoft Entra ID to start the reviews.

 For this step, you'll need to be in the